DelroyGayle/TIMELINESP1/README.md

 * I would like to implement the Back To Top button using JavaScript as opposed to CSS

-* I would like to implement a Search Bar so that as the user types a particular keyword they are directed to its location in the timeline
+* I would like to implement a Search Bar so that as the user types a particular keyword the user is directed to its location in the webpage

 * I would like to create a thank you page for the user to be redirected to once the user has completed the Contact Us form